 Fellows are placed in state public health laboratories throughout the US to receive training in applications of bioinformatics within a public health laboratory, and assist with newborn screening laboratory operations and research.
 Fellows are supervised by an experienced mentor and work on real-world newborn screening projects proposed by the host laboratory.
 Fellows will also collaborate on CDC-directed initiatives.
 In addition to their project-specific work, fellows will participate in distance-based training and learning activities to achieve proficiency in select public health laboratory core competencies.

 Fellows receive a stipend, allowances for required medical insurance and professional development, and complimentary student membership to APHL.
-The 2019 stipend starts at $51,000 for a post-master's-level fellow and $60,000 for a post-doctoral-level fellow, with a cost of living adjustment for major metropolitan areas.
+The 2019 stipend is $54,095 for a post-master's-level fellow and $65,448 for a post-doctoral-level fellow.
+Both levels include an additional $500 monthly health insurance stipend.

 Eligibility and Requirements

 Applicants must have complete a master's or doctoral degree in bioinformatics or a related discipline by the start date of their fellowship.
-Fellows should plan on starting July 1, but some flexibility in start dates may be considered to allow for degree completion.
 Applicants are required to have demonstrated education and/or experience in bioinformatics.

 Applicants are required to submit an online application to APHL by the application deadline.
 The application includes a narrative statement, resume or CV, three letters of recommendation and transcripts from all degree-granting institutions.
 Official transcripts will be required upon acceptance.
 It is the responsibility of the applicant to ensure all materials are received by APHL by the application deadline.
 Applications that are incomplete or received after the deadline will not be considered.